benmvp/slides/2018/nodesummit/esnext.md

 - It's basically public so others can give feedback
 - There's no real spec
 - It'd be downright criminal for you to use stage 0
-- Decorators were stage 0 after ES2015, and so many folks were burned
+- Decorators were stage 0 after ES2015
+  * So many folks were burned cuz spec changed
 - Don't even really wanna show any
 - None were really interesting...
 - Some have been here since 2014!